AI

 2

-Frequent reports of errors and hallucinations
+Frequent reports of errors and hallucinations:

 Several people recount concrete misdiagnoses (wrong MRI readings, weird image ID mistakes) and accuse Grok of “lying” or inventing results, eroding confidence in its outputs.